Doing Business in Canada

 A handshake is the usual greeting but business associates in Quebec may greet one another with a kiss on the cheek.
 Business etiquette in Canada dictates the use of formal titles of "Mr" and "Ms" on introductions, but Canadian businesspeople usually switch to a first-name basis fairly quickly.

 Business dress in Canada is less formal, especially in smaller businesses and in the west.
-However, a suit and tie is appropriate for corporate meetings.
+However, a suit and tie are appropriate for corporate meetings.

 Gifts are not generally expected and may be seen as inappropriate.